carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -fsanitize-address-use-after-return=<mode>

-Select the mode of detecting stack use-after-return in AddressSanitizer: never \| runtime (default) \| always
+Select the mode of detecting stack use-after-return in AddressSanitizer. <mode> must be 'never', 'runtime' or 'always'.

 .. option:: -fsanitize-address-use-after-scope, -fno-sanitize-address-use-after-scope